colin-gourlay/sundown-sessions/src/content/releases/c/cigarettes-after-sex/k/index.md

 ---
 ## About

-K. is a release by Cigarettes After Sex released in 2016-11-15.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include K..
+*K.* earns its place in the Sundown Sessions catalogue through “K.”, a selection that offers a direct route into Cigarettes After Sex's work.

+Heard in the context of the full release, “K.” is an invitation to explore beyond the track featured on the show.